r-lib/testthat/inst/doc/introduction.md

  * Gives a visual indication of every single test expectation that you have

- * The same code works interactively, as part of a test suite and with R CMD check
+ * The same code works interactively, as part of a test reporter and with R CMD check

  * Provides tools to automatically rerun your tests each time you change